Skip to content

 Hand Wash or Dry Clean

-Hand washing dry clean your silk are the best practice.
+Hand washing or dry cleaning your silk garments are preferable methods.
 Silk is a naturally delicate fabric and should be worn and washed with extra love and care.
-We recommend filling your sink or tub with lukewarm water and a small amount of delicate silk wash.
-Use your hands to gently clean the garments and make sure you rinse thoroughly.
-Avoid twisting or wringing the fabric and be sure not to use hot water as this treatment can harm the delicate fibers causing pulls.
+We recommend filling your sink or tub with lukewarm water and a small amount of delicate silk wash detergent.
+Use your hands to gently clean the garment(s) and make sure you rinse thoroughly.
+Avoid twisting or wringing the fabric and be sure not to use hot water as this treatment can harm the delicate fibres causing pulls or stretches.

 Machine Wash

-Can your silk be machine washed?
-The short answer is yes.
-While we only recommend hand washing, if you trust your machine's "delicate" or "hand wash" setting this is a good option if you don't have time to hand wash.
-Water should be tepid or cold.
-We recommend washing at no higher than 30c as anything hotter can make the fabric harden, become brittle and can tear more easily.
+While we only recommend hand washing or dry cleaning, if you trust your machine's "delicate" or "hand wash" setting this is an option if you don't have time to hand wash.
+Water should be cool to lukewarm as anything hotter can make the fabric harden, become brittle and can tear more easily.

 Air Dry Your Silks